trothr/znetboot/Glossary.md

 * ARM (Advanced RISC Machine, originally Acorn RISC Machine) is the RISC architecture developed by Arm Holdings

+AMD/Intel, POWER, and ARM are all supported by the KVM hypervisor, along with Z (mainframe, see below).

 ## Mainframe

 "mainframe" is the informal term for IBM "Z" class architecture.